-Why social media marketing is important for your business
+Why is social media marketing important for my business?

 You're probably wondering why your business should do social media and what's the use of it?

 The days are gone big boys ruled the market space yet social media has allowed the opportunity for small business to market to their consumers without the big budgets required, whatever industry you're in.
 Thanks to the internet the opportunities and possibilities are truly endless for small businesses like yours.